-The action before the court is open with the filing of a written statement of claim.
-Upon receipt of the advance on the costs, the court notifies the statement of claim to the defendant.
-The latter is to file a statement of defence in turn.
+The action before the court is initiated with the filing of a written statement of claim.
+Upon receipt of the advance on the judicial costs, the court notifies the statement of claim to the defendant.
+The latter then has to file a statement of defence in turn.
 Depending on the complexity of the matter and other criteria, hearings or other rounds of written briefs take place.
 In this context, the parties submit their evidence or request for evidence (eg, witness hearing).
 After this phase, the court renders its judgment, which is subject to appeal.

-In Switzerland, clients of Swiss banks may lodge a complaint with the Swiss Banking Ombudsman, which is supported by the Swiss Banking Ombudsman Foundation, established by the Swiss Bankers Association.
-The Swiss Banking Ombudsman acts as a mediator with the objective to settle conflicts and avoid legal proceedings between banks and their clients.
+In Switzerland, clients of Swiss banks may also lodge a complaint with the Swiss Banking Ombudsman, which is supported by the Swiss Banking Ombudsman Foundation, established by the Swiss Bankers Association.
+The Swiss Banking Ombudsman acts as a mediator with the aim to settle conflicts and avoid legal proceedings between banks and their clients.
 Ombudsman services are free of charge for banks' clients.
 Concurrently, the Ombudsman is responsible for the Central Claims Office in relation to dormant assets.

-Notwithstanding the above, under the new Financial Services Act of 2020, financial service providers are to be affiliated to a mediation body.
+Notwithstanding the above, under the Financial Services Act, financial service providers are to be affiliated to a mediation body (subject to exemptions).
 As a matter of principle, disputes with their clients are to be referred to this body for a mediation procedure (which does not preclude the parties from initiating civil proceedings).
-As at 18 May 2021, nine mediation bodies have been recognised by the Federal Department of Finance.
-Some recognition procedures are still ongoing and that it is still possible for other mediation offices to apply for recognition with the Federal Department of Finance.
-Financial services providers, such as wealth managers both acting in Switzerland and on a cross-border basis must have registered with a mediation body at the latest on commencing their activity, subject to exemptions.
+As at 1 June 2023, eight mediation bodies have been recognised by the Federal Department of Finance.
+Financial services providers, such as wealth managers both acting in Switzerland and on a cross-border basis, must have registered with a mediation body at the latest on commencing their activity, subject to exemptions.